All About Elk Meat

 What you may not know is that elk is an affordable, healthful option that can be easily incorporated into your dinnertime routine.
 After all, if you’ve cooked other meat, you can cook elk.

 Let’s break down a few truths about elk meat, including how to cook with this savory, hearty and wholesome game meat.

 While elk is considered a game meat, this doesn’t mean that it’s out of reach for the contemporary consumer.
-In fact, elk is usually comparable in price to bison, another lean game meat.
-Some people may hunt for their own elk and get it processed on their own, while others purchase it from a reputable source, such as a family owned and operated supplier like Frontière Natural Meats.
+In fact, elk is affordable!
+Elk is usually comparable in price to bison, another lean game meat.
+Some people may hunt for their own elk and get it processed on their own, while others purchase it from a reputable source, such as a family-owned and operated supplier like Frontière Natural Meats.

 Elk meat is nutritious

 Much like our bison products, elk is high in lean protein without being tough or gamy.
 According to the USDA, elk has only 7 grams of fat and 18 grams of protein in a 3-ounce serving.
 That’s comparable to bison but higher in protein and lower in fat than most beef.
 Studies show that elk is also high in iron and B vitamins.

 Don’t get us wrong — we love our beef.
 Yet, when it comes to lean protein options, elk is a favorite choice.